scipion-em/docs/docs/facilities/facilities.rst

 For facilities
 ---------------
-Currently, scipion is being used every day in several facilities in Europe, US, Canada, Israel and Australia.
+Currently, scipion is being used every day in several facilities in Europe, US, Canada, Israel, Australia...
 If you are running a Cryo EM facility and want more info, please :ref:`contact us <contact-us>`.
 We will be happy to help you run Scipion there.
 Also, we have a `Slack <https://scipion.slack.com>`_ framework to maintain a direct communication channel.